JustTemmiesRandomProjects/bad-apple-wallpaper/README.md

 in my example i use "python3 Documents/GitHub/bad-apple-wallpaper/wallpaperchanger.py" this is made like this so i can run the command on startup automatically

-note(s): this only works with gnome - i use pop os don't @ me, AND this is fairly unstable and might crash your syste
+note(s): this only works with gnome - i use pop os don't @ me, AND this is fairly unstable and might crash your system